 - Environment / Planet -

 - We either use raw materials sourced sustainably or use recycled materials e.g. chindi or sari cloths.
 Our wood products like this tree of life storage box, are a perfect example of a product where raw material has been obtained sustainably.
 Our producers buy wood from government certified sources ensuring compliance with EUTR and other International Timber Regulations.
 We do not use illegal harvested timber in our supply chain.

 - We package our products using recycled paper, recyclable brown boxes, and compostable mailers.
 We avoid use of bubble wraps or plastic packaging materials as much as possible.
 In near future, we will shift to using environment friendly wrapping solutions e.g. hex paper wraps.

-- We procure most of our shipments by sea (Air shipping releases 30 times more CO2 than shipping by sea), and we send our orders via Australia Post which is committed to carbon offset for every shipment.
+- We procure most of our shipments by sea (Air shipping releases 30 times more CO2 than shipping by sea), and we send our orders via Australia Post/Sendle which are committed to carbon offset for every shipment.